On This Page

 Marriage Counseling for Veterans

-We’ve got a whole other article on marriage counseling for veterans and active-duty members of the military.
-It features extensive listings and information about how to get free or affordable couples counseling.
+We’ve got a whole other article on marriage counseling for veterans and active-duty military members.
+It features extensive listings and information about how to get free or affordable couples counseling if you are or were in the military.
 You can click here to read it.

 But even if you haven’t experienced war (or other kinds of) trauma, you can benefit from addressing your mental health.
 Being in the military—or readjusting to civilian life after serving—can put a lot of stress on your relationships.
 It can also affect your life in countless other ways.